AranMoha/SafePR/index.md

 # Welcome to the documentation of SafePR!

-SafePR is an unified approach for **safe** **p**arallel **r**obot for physical human-robot interaction that is being developed at the Leibniz University Hannover by the [Institute of Mechatronic Systems](https://www.imes.uni-hannover.de/en/).
+SafePR is a unified approach for **safe** **p**arallel **r**obot for physical human-robot interaction that is being developed at the Leibniz University Hannover by the [Institute of Mechatronic Systems](https://www.imes.uni-hannover.de/en/).

 ## Why SafePR?
-This pages' motivation is twofold.
+This page's motivation is twofold.

 Firstly, fast and safe motion is crucial for the long-term successful deployment of physically interactive robots.
 Parallel robots offer the potential for higher speeds while maintaining the same energy limits due to their low moving masses.
 However, they require methods for contact detection and reaction in high-speed scenarios for safe interaction.
-In the works linked below, we address this issue and present **an unified approach**, termed SafePR, for **detection**, **type-distinguishing**, as well as **localizing** the contacts to perform a **reaction** that is safe for humans and feasible for parallel robot.
+In the works linked below, we address this issue and present **a unified approach**, termed SafePR, for **detection**, **type-distinguishing**, as well as **localizing** the contacts, to perform a **reaction** that is safe for humans and feasible for the parallel robot.

-Secondly, the **commissioning of custom-built robot systems** is complex and many works already use commercially available systems that do not (or cannot) always allow full access to real-time signals such as commanding joint torques.
+Secondly, the **commissioning of custom-built robot systems** is complex.
+Many works already use commercially available systems that do not (or cannot) always allow full access to real-time signals, such as commanding joint torques.
 For these reasons, the complete **Simulink model of the SafePR algorithm** can also be found here.
-This includes not only the algorithmic integration of the contact detection and reaction methods, but also the implementation of the logic to control a mechatronic system in a robust and repeatable manner.
+This includes not only the algorithmic integration of the contact detection and reaction methods but also the implementation of the logic to control a mechatronic system in a robust and repeatable manner.

 The corresponding code can be found and is described here to give other researchers the opportunity to use and further develop it.